is95t/Projects/README.md

 ### Stock Prediction

 After revision of SMA, I am currently working on a stock prediction project and comparison of ML models for this task.

+### Gaussian Process Regression (GPR) Model
+The code/model for my PhD project, using GPR to fit thermodynamic properties, will be uploaded after the upcoming publication.
+This will either be uploaded here or to a separate repository.